Sometimes, the best way to save money is simply to stop wasting it.

 A simple solution is to carry more cash so you don’t have to worry about finding an ATM.
 You also can ask for cash back when making a debit card purchase at a supermarket or a drugstore.
 Just be sure that there isn’t a fee attached.

-A longer-term solution is to stop by our Solutions Center.
-There, you can compare rates on checking accounts and move your money to a new bank.
-Choose one that has numerous branches and ATM locations so you can make free withdrawals more easily.
+It’s also helpful to open a checking account at a bank that has numerous branches and ATM locations so you can make free withdrawals more easily.
 Or, choose an online bank that will let you use any ATM and will waive or reimburse ATM fees you incur.

 2. Not unplugging idle electronics

 The typical household contains numerous gadgets that have the potential to draw electricity — and increase your utility bill — when they’re idle.
-Many are consuming power even when they’re turned off, reports The New York Times.
+Many are consuming power even when they’re turned off, reports Bloomberg.

 Devices to unplug when not in use include: